s-unger/infovis-map/README.md

 - Done with the time slider and connection with the corona data
 - embed corona icon
-- extension of the German map: color the field depending on the corona cases
+- extension of the German map: color the field depending on the corona cases (in branch sophiacard)